himotoyoshi/fortio-namelist/README.md

     FortIO::Namelist.read(input, group: nil)

-The argument `input` is given as a string, but it also accepts objects that have a conversion method #read to a string (such as IO object).
+The argument `input` is given as a string, but it also accepts objects with a method `#read` returns a string like an IO object.

 If the keyword argument `group` is omitted, all namelist groups included in `input` will be read.
 To read only a specific group, give a group name to `group`.
 To load multiple groups, give an array of group names to `group`.